In Exercises 25–28, use the confidence interval to find the margi... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-It is expressed as an interval (e.g., (21.61, 30.15)) and is associated with a confidence level, typically 95% or 99%, indicating the degree of certainty that the interval contains the parameter.
+It is expressed as an interval (e.g., (3.144, 3.176)) and is associated with a confidence level, indicating the probability that the interval contains the parameter.
+Understanding confidence intervals is crucial for estimating population parameters and assessing the precision of sample estimates.

 Recommended video: